AdaCore/spark2014/docs/lrm/source/subprograms.rst

    .. ifconfig:: Display_Trace_Units

-      :Trace Unit: 6.1.4 LR if Global aspect does not mention a variable, it cannot appear within the subprogram
+      :Trace Unit: FA 6.1.4 LR if Global aspect does not mention a variable, it cannot appear within the subprogram

 #.
 A ``global_item`` shall not denote a constant object other than